klfoulk16/backpacktrainer/readme.rst

 #Part 2:

-# create sqlite database to store this dataframe in

-# create function that checks to see if a new activity was added (and for new activities instead of all)
+# create background celery worker that checks to see if a new activity was added (and for new activities instead of all)
     # then add new activity to db